calculabs/elementor-acf-repeater-docs/features.md

 - **Responsive Design**: Fully responsive grid layouts
 - **Template Support**: Use custom templates for grid items
 - **Dynamic Content**: Display repeater content dynamically
+- **Cross-Post Aggregation**: Option to display repeater fields from all posts or only the current post

 ## Pro Features